simonArchipoff/ATSAHSNA/README.md

 - a full laplace transform backend, with physical measures (?)
 - Some kind of knob-turning algorithm to create model of a measured function (eg, turning a faust equalizer's knobs to flatten a response).

-Sooner or later :
-- A headless system to compute data such as THD against power or THD against frequency using external tools

 to install and try (should works on Arch Linux at least) :
 ```
 git submodule init